May 09, 2022

 - Export Express loan.

 - Appraisal Fees: If you use a piece of property as collateral or decide to purchase it with your loan, you may need an appraisal.
-You’ll have to pay an appraisal fee which will likely range from $2,000 to $5,000, depending on where you live.
+Depending on where you live, you'll have to pay an appraisal fee ranging from $2,000 to $5,000.

-- Business Valuation Fee: You’ll be responsible for a business valuation fee if you use SBA funds to cover a business acquisition.
-The complexity of the valuation and your business size will determine the fee, so it can be anywhere from $5,000 to $30,000.
+- Business Valuation Fee: You'll be responsible for a business valuation fee if you use SBA funds to cover a business acquisition.
+The complexity of the valuation and your business size will determine the fee, ranging from $5,000 to $30,000.

 - Attorney Review Fee: You may have to hire an attorney to review your loan documents before you close, which will cost you between $2,000 to $3,000.